Pa. Ranjith

 Pa.
-Ranjith is an Indian film director and screenwriter who primarily works in Tamil cinema.
-He made his directorial debut with the 2012 romantic comedy Attakathi, before earning unanimously positive reviews for his second film, the political drama Madras (2014).
-In 2016, he wrote and directed the gangster-drama Kabali and in 2018, Kaala both starring Rajinikanth.
+Ranjith (born 8 December 1982) is an Indian film director, producer and screenwriter who primarily works in Tamil cinema.
+He made his directorial debut with the 2012 romantic comedy Attakathi, before earning positive reviews for his second film, the political action-drama Madras (2014).
+He wrote and directed the action-drama films Kabali (2016) and Kaala (2018), both starring Rajinikanth.
+He is also founder of Neelam, a socio-cultural organisation and film production house.

 Early life and education

 Pa.
-Ranjith was born at Karalapakkam, Avadi, Chennai.
+Ranjith was born on 8 December 1982 in Karalapakkam, Avadi, Chennai.
 He has two brothers, Prabhu and Saravana.
 He graduated from Government College of Fine Arts, Chennai, and has described how his travels to and from his college often helped create inspiration for film ideas.